Your website is your online home.

 Have you ever seen a welcome mat with "hello" on one side and "goodbye" on the other?

-Generally you're supposed to place the welcome mat where visitors see the "hello" side, but it's possible to turn it around if you want visitors to leave rather than...visit.
+Generally you're supposed to place the welcome mat where visitors see the "hello" side, but maybe you want your visitors to turn right around and leave.

 A mobile-friendly website puts a nice welcome mat out for everyone, no matter what device they use to view your content.
 With more and more people using mobile devices, having a mobile-friendly website is even more important than having a big, beautiful desktop version.